lenafaure/regular-expressions-training/README.md

 ```
 ⟶ Optionally a literal parenthesis at the beginning, no need to escape parenthesis inside character class

-**Search for a phone number that has a 3-numbers sequence of 0 through 5**
+**Search for a number that has a 3-numbers sequence of 0 through 5**
 ```javascript
 [0-5]{3}
 ```